 If you haven’t seen a waterfall curtain in your life, Shiraito Falls is an excellent waterfall to have for your first time seeing one.
 This 150-meter (492 ft) wide and 20-meter (65.62 ft) tall waterfall is included in Japan’s list of best waterfalls.
 Thus, seeing it will not disappoint you, especially if the weather cooperates.

 Shiraito Falls’ waters come from Mount Fuji.
 That’s why the water cascading from the falls to the plunge pool is so clean and blue in color.
-Its name was based on its appearance, a resemblance to silk thread hanging from the trees.
+Its name was based on its appearance, resembling silk thread hanging from the trees.

-Who would think you could be in the Himalayas, European Alps, or the Canadian Rockies in Japan?
+Who would think you could be in Japan’s Himalayas, European Alps, or the Canadian Rockies?
 Before, I did not know that Japan had alpine mountains.
 When I discovered it, it blew my mind!

-If you are looking for the same view in Japan, you must go to Kamikochi or Hakuba.
+If you want the same view in Japan, you must go to Kamikochi or Hakuba.
 These two places are also where you can start hiking the Japanese Alps, the Hida Mountains, to be particular.

 On the Hida Mountains or the Northern Japanese Alps, we find the second tallest mountain in Japan, Mount Kita.
 Climbing the second tallest mountain will let you see Mount Fuji, the tallest mountain in Japan, above the clouds.
 It is a scenery that can be matched by any view in Japan.

 There is no doubt why Mount Fuji is included on this list.
 It is just the ultimate wonder of Japan, and nothing could beat that!
 You can hike Mount Fuji or just stare at it from nearby towns.